watson-developer-cloud/speech-to-text-utils/README.md

-  set-credentials [options]                  Set Speech to Text username and password base-models-list [options]                 List all the base models customization-create-and-train [options]   Create a customization model using a Conversation workspace JSON file customization-list [options]               List all the customization customization-train [options]              Train a customization customization-status [options]             Get customization status
+  set-credentials [options]                  Set Speech to Text username and password base-models-list [options]                 List all the base models customization-create-and-train [options]   Create a customization model using a Conversation workspace JSON file customization-add-corpus [options]         Add a new corpus (i.e. workspace.json) to an existing customization customization-list [options]               List all the customization customization-train [options]              Train a customization customization-status [options]             Get customization status